carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 Structural interfaces are a reasonable mechanism for describing other structural type constraints, which we will likely want for template constraints.
 For example, a method definition in a structural interface would match any type that has a method with that name and signature.
+We could similarly support associated constant and data field constraints.
 This is future work though, as it does not directly impact generics in Carbon.

 ## Combining interfaces by adding type-types